bripkens/janus-plugin/README.md

  - JIRA 5
  - Confluence 4.2

 Please make sure that the Mercurial plug-in is installed in Jenkins.
+To compile Janus and its dependencies you will need [Gradle](http://www.gradle.org/) and [Maven](http://maven.apache.org/) as well as JDK >= 1.6.

 ## Compilation